By Hayley Stobbs R.Ac.

 Over thousands of years ancient medicine practitioners have gathered observational information from the energetic effects of food in humans.
 This information has been categorized into data that enables food qualities to be recommended medicinally.
 Although this practice is ancient in origin it is practiced intuitively in our modern day kitchens.
 In your own home you have most likely applied the balancing wisdom of inherent food qualities intuitively, for example you may crave to pair a hot food such as lamb curry with cool mint and yogurt, and within a season such as summer you may crave cold watermelon on a hot day.

-Foods contain inherent energetic qualities as derived from their flavour, temperature, and preparation.
+Foods contain inherent energetic qualities as derived from their flavour, temperature, anatomy, and preparation.
 This is influenced by season, colour, direction of growth, and climate.
 Each food in isolation enters meridian(s) and have specific regulatory affects on the organ systems that they engage with.
 For example, cucumber enters the large intestine, stomach, spleen, and bladder meridian, and regulates heat and toxins.
 In this way medicinally, foods are recommended to help balance meridian and organ system patterns.
 When a person is generally healthy, food energetics that relate to the present season are emphasized.
-This helps the individual ‘attune to the season’, allowing one to engage and harness the inspirational gifts of each season.
+This helps the individual ‘attune to the season’, allowing one to engage and harness the inspirational gifts of each season while preventing illness.

 Liver-Gallbladder Supportive Foods: